JULIELab/JULIELab.github.io/projects.md

 =============

-Together with [Institut für Klinische Chemie und Laboratoriumsdiagnostik (IKCL) of Jena University Hospital], [Technologie- und Methodenplattform\
+Together with [Institut für Klinische Chemie und Laboratoriumsdiagnostik (IKCL) of Jena University Hospital](http://www.ikcl.uniklinikum-jena.de/IKCL.html), [Technologie- und Methodenplattform\
-für die vernetzte medizinische Forschung (TMF)] and [Central service provider for information technology (IT) services to the University Hospital of Jena], the JULIE Lab is member of the DFG founded project
+für die vernetzte medizinische Forschung (TMF)](http://www.tmf-ev.de/) and [Central service provider for information technology (IT) services to the University Hospital of Jena](http://www.gbit.uniklinikum-jena.de/GB+IT.html), the JULIE Lab is member of the DFG founded project
 \"Semantische Textanalyse zur qualitätskontrollierten Extraktion klinischer Phänotyp-Information im Healthcare Integrated Biobanking\".
 The goal of the project consists of the detection of entities and their